nora-zajzon/CSE15LLab3/lab.md

 https://chat.openai.com/

+Prompts include:
-Prompts include: generate a regular expression for grep to find a pattern with the following syntax: [  an unspecified number ]
+- generate a regular expression for grep to find a pattern with the following syntax: [  an unspecified number ]
+- explain what --directories=recurse does
+- explanation on what grep -v 'pattern' your_file.txt does